GrafiteInc/CMS/README.md

 Quarx comes with a module builder for all your custom CMS needs, as well as a module publishing tools.
 So if you decide to reuse some modules on future projects you can easily publish thier assets seamlessly.
 If you wish to make your Quarx module into a PHP package, then you will need to have it publish its assets to the `quarx/modules` directory.

 ### What is simple vs complex setup?
-Simple setup uses Laracogs as the backbone of an app for you using Laravel, once the setup command has been run you will have a full CMS as an app.
+Simple setup uses Builder as the backbone of an app for you using Laravel, once the setup command has been run you will have a full CMS as an app.
 Complex setup is specifically for developers who want to add a CMS to their existing app.

 ## Documentation
 [http://quarxcms.com](http://quarxcms.com)